Posts Tagged linux

 Notes

-If your love for bizarre characters exceeds you desire for possible less contorted hands, you could try rebinding a different key to act as ‘mod5′.
-I might recommend using the windows (super) and context menu keys for this.
+If you love for your native language exceeds your loathing for hand contortion, you could try rebinding a different key to act as ‘mod5’.
+I might recommend using the windows (super) or context menu keys for this.

 You should be able to do this with the ‘add’ command – though not that this takes keysyms rather than keycodes as arguments.
 (This will, hopefully, make sense after consulting the manual).

 On windows one can use the freeware program Sharpkeys to carry out this change.
-This works by setting changing an appropriate registry key.
+This works by setting changing a registry key.

 M T W T F S S